The Future of Golf Could be Shorter than You Think

 Woods became a father to daughter Sam in 2007 and son Charlie in 2009 having grown up playing on a short course in Long Beach, California in the 1970s and 1980s.

-“His time as a kid, playing with his Dad on a short course when he was three or four and enjoying every minute of it, has made him realise how great an introduction to golf it was for him.”
+“His time as a kid, playing with his Dad on a short course when he was three or four and enjoying every minute of it, has made him realize how great an introduction to golf it was for him.”

 Fast forward from Woods’ first foray into short course design with Bluejack to 2019, and the reigning Masters champion and his team were approached to redesign the famous Pebble Beach par-three layout.